jenbeltran/fs1030-join-cat-cafe/README.md

 2. Create a database and name it cat_cafe_join

-3. Create a table named `owners` in your database with the following variables:
+3. Create a table named `owners` in your database with the following variables.
+It's okay if owners don't have a street address and email, but we have to have everything else, in order to be able to contract them if something is wrong.

 - id
 - first_name